kevintuchman/https-kevintuchman.github.io/index.md

 ls -a – lists the contents of directory e.g. hidden files

 command line (could also be called a terminal) – text-based interface to the system

+version control system (vcs) – system that allows you to check various versions of your files and do the following: revert a file/project, track modifications, modifying, and comparing change

+GIT – VCS that allows multiple developers to work on the same code

+Commit – a saved, changed version of your file; each commit has a short, sweet message attached.

+HEAD – “You Are Here”

+Github – website to store and share code

+Repository – collection of files on Github or on your computer

+git add --all

+git commit -m "description"

+mkdr – make directory

+git push origin master

+git status

+git clone